 Is there a minimum fine amount that can be paid online?
 No, you may pay any fine amount that you owe.
 Once in your record, when you click Pay Online, all fines are pre-selected.
 If you do not wish to pay all of the fines, you can "uncheck" the fines you do not wish to pay at this time and hit recalculate to pay only the checked, selected fines.
 Each selected fine must be paid in full - you cannot pay a partial amount on a selected fine.

 How do I get a receipt when I pay my fines online?
-If you include an email address with the credit card information you submit, a receipt will be sent automatically to that email address.
-A payment receipt also displays online and may be printed.
+A payment receipt displays online and may be printed or saved to your device.

 What does this error message mean?
 There is a problem with your patron record - payment not made - please see a librarian for assistance.
 The system displays this error message when your record is "busy" and cannot be accessed.
 Try again later.
 If you still get this message, contact your local library.
 As long as the error message displays, no payment is processed and no fines are cleared for that patron record.